-Sorbonne University Abu Dhabi organizes an awareness week
+Sorbonne University Abu Dhabi organizes an awareness week11 October, 2017

 On the occasion of the World Mental Health Day and under the theme “Wherever you go, there you are”, Sorbonne Abu Dhabi organized an awareness week for its students to showcase the importance of mental health.
 The event took place from the 8th to 12th October on the university’s campus in Al Reem Island, Abu Dhabi.
 Certified counselors from the university provided the different workshops and discussions.